1Kosmos/1kosmosmfa-with-amazon-cognito/README.md

 This lambda function is triggered when the next step (returned from define auth challenge) is CUSTOM_CHALLENGE.
 For reference, the code of this lambda trigger is under aws/CreateAuthChallenge.js

-This function will load one kosmos variables and provide to front end be able to follow the step up flow.
+This function will load One Kosmos variables and provide these variables to the front end be able to follow the step up flow.

 ###### Verify Auth Challenge